Anna Karenina (1997 film): Production

 The production was started with help from Mel Gibson, who was approached by Sophie Marceau, and initiated the main budget of about $20 million coming from his company Icon Productions.
 Casting was done by Marion Dougherty, casting director of Warner Bros.
 Studios.
 Screenplay was written by British writer/director Bernard Rose.
-The film was a joint production by Icon Productions and Warner Bros. with participation of Lenfilm studios in Saint Petersburg and Trite Studios in Moscow.
+The film was a joint production by Icon Productions and Warner Bros.
+Pictures with participation of Lenfilm studios in Saint Petersburg and Trite Studios in Moscow.

 The film shows international cast of leading actors: French Sophie Marceau, British Sean Bean, Alfred Molina and James Fox, American Danny Huston, Canadian Mia Kirshner and others.
 Several Russian actors are cast in supporting roles.
 Most crew members came from the United Kingdom and the United States, some additional crew was hired from Trite Studio and the Lenfilm Studios in St. Petersburg, Russia.
 Filming was done entirely in Russia between February and August 1996.
 Main filming locations were in St. Petersburg, at the palaces of Russian Tsars and historic mansions of Russian Nobility, such as The Winter Palace, Peterhof, Menshikov Palace, Yusupov Palace, Nevsky Prospekt and other landmark locations.
 Two minor scenes were filmed in Moscow, Russia.